-A down-on-his-luck ex-GI finds himself framed for an armored car robbery.
-When he's finally released for lack of evidence--after having been beaten up and tortured by the police--he sets out to discover who set him up, and why.
-The trail leads him into Mexico and a web of hired killers and corrupt cops.Written by
+A down-on-his-luck ex-G.I. finds himself framed for an armored car robbery.
+When he's finally released for lack of evidence, after having been worked-over by the police, he sets out to discover who set him up, and why.
+The trail leads him into Mexico and a web of hired thugs and a corrupt cop.Written by

 17 of 20 people found this review helpful.

 Was this review helpful to you?